Joshuam2005/greenswap/README.md

 ---

 ## Security
-Security was a core focus throughout the app's development, built into each decision.
+Security was a core focus throughout the app's development, built into each decision:

 - **Authorization checks** - users can only edit or delete listings they own
 - **User enumeration defense** -login returns generic errors so attacks can't distinguish valid from invalid accounts